Your horse requires special care in the winter in order to keep him healthy.

 It’s so important to keep a close eye on your horse’s weight during the winter.
 Your horse can quickly lose weight, so you want to check your horse over at least every other day.

-If your horse wears blankets, then be sure to remove the blankets regularly to monitor your horse’s weight and to check for blanket rubs.
+If your horse wears blankets, then be sure to remove the blankets regularly to monitor your horse’s body weight and to check for blanket rubs.
+Learn how to assess your horse’s body condition score here.

 Check Your Horse’s Hooves Carefully